The chatbot benefits are obvious, and the current trends show that building a chatbot is now a must-have.

-Depending on the complexity of the required chatbot functionality and the inherent machine learning capabilities, implementing a bot can take different time and require different investments.
+Depending on the complexity of the required chatbot functionality and the inherent machine learning capabilities, implementing a chatbot can take different time and require different investments.

-Let’s look at the types of bots you can use in your business and try to estimate their production cost.
+Let’s look at the types of chatbots you can use in your business and try to estimate their production cost.

 2. Chatbots integrated with existing systems and databases: €10,000-€30,000

 In addition to integrating chatbots with public services, such as those provided by Google, you can also have them exchanging data with the company’s own resources.